 These easy maple candied pecans are made with maple syrup, brown sugar, white sugar, and cinnamon!
-Ready in less than 15 minutes!
-Homemade candied pecans for the fall dessert win.
+Plus, these homemade cinnamon sugared nuts are ready in less than 15 minutes.

 In the words of my sister-in-law, “It was under 70 degrees at one point today.
 This calls for boots!”

 Capitalizing on the cold with fall fashion and fall(ish) foods is literally at the top of my to-do list for this season. #goals (Of course, this was a few days ago before the weather decided mid-October was the perfect time for 97 degrees).
 Break out all of the pumpkin spice lattes!

 Granted, a few years ago, candied nuts would definitely not have been on my list of fall food favorites (I was young, naive, and desperately in need of an intervention), but I saw the light and haven’t turned back since.

 I’ve been crazy about these pumpkin spice candied nuts, and am now just as obsessed with these candied maple pecans!

 Let’s talk about homemade candied nuts, shall we??